-W. Carey Hardy B.S. in Pharmacy, University of Houston; M.Div.
-The Master's Seminary
+W. Carey Hardy

+BS in Pharmacy, University of Houston, MDiv, The Master's Seminary

-A graduate of The Master's Seminary, Carey served from 1993 until 2006 on the pastoral staff at Grace Community Church in the Los Angeles area.
-In addition to his role as Senior Executive Pastor and Personal Assistant to John MacArthur, Carey was an adjunct professor at The Master's College and Seminary.
-Since 2006, Carey has served as Senior Pastor at Twin City Bible Church in Winston-Salem, NC, and as well as an adjunct professor at Shepherds Theological Seminary in Cary, NC.
-With a heart for mission work in Italy, Carey serves as a board member for the Italian Theological Academy.
-He and his wife, Pam, are blessed with 4 adult children.
+A former pharmacist from Texas, Carey graduated from The Master's Seminary in 1996.
+He served from 1993 until 2006 on the pastoral staff at Grace Community Church in the Los Angeles area.
+Carey has served as Senior Pastor at Twin City Bible Church in Winston-Salem, NC, since 2006.
+He is also on the board of The Italian Theological Academy, which allows yearly opportunities to teach classes and speak at conferences in Italy to provide training for Italian church leaders.
+Carey and his wife, Pam, have been married since 1976, and are blessed with four adult children and one grandson.

-Dr. Rick Holland B.A.
-University of Tennessee, M.Div.
-The Master's Seminary, D.Min.
-Southern Baptist Theological Seminary
+Dr. Rick Holland

+BS, University of Tennessee, Chattanooga, MDiv, The Master's Seminary, DMin, The Southern Baptist Theological Seminary, ThM, PhD, Midwestern Baptist Theological Seminary

-Rick was born and raised in Chattanooga, TN and became a Christian in High School.
-He served as a youth pastor in Georgia, Michigan, and California and spent 25 years at Grace Community Church in Sun Valley, CA. While at Grace he pastored Crossroads, the college and singles ministry, and served as the executive pastor under Dr. John MacArthur.
-Rick is the author of Uneclipsing the Son (Kress Biblical Resources, 2011) and contributed chapters in other books as well as articles in theological journals.
-In August of 2011 Rick accepted the call as pastor of Mission Road Bible Church where he currently serves.
-He and his wife, Kim, have three sons.
+Rick was born and raised in Chattanooga, TN and became a Christian in high school.
+He served as a youth pastor in Georgia, Michigan, and California and spent twenty-five years at Grace Community Church in Sun Valley, CA. While at Grace he pastored Crossroads, the college and singles ministry, and served as the Executive Pastor under Dr. John MacArthur.
+He is the author of Uneclipsing the Son (Kress Biblical Resources, 2011) and has contributed chapters in other books as well as articles in theological journals.
+He serves on the faculty of The Expositors Seminary where he teaches Homiletics and Expository Preaching.
+Rick has served as Senior Pastor of Mission Road Bible Church since August of 2011.
+He and his wife Kim have been married since 1994 and have three sons and one daughter-in-law: Luke, John & Mianna, and Mark.